lateus/pokem/DOC.md

 ----------

-### Wonder Mail Decoding functions
+### SOS Mail Decoding functions
-This functions are used to decode Wonder Mails.
+These functions are used to decode SOS Mails.

 ----------